 As a public access TV station, LCTV promotes media literacy and nurtures an appreciation of the local community and all of its citizens.
 This is arguably the most important part of our mission; without producers we have no video for the community to watch!
 Local independent producers create shows on various topics from a variety of local viewpoints, doing our community a unique service by offering show content that would otherwise not be available.
 Public, Government and Education Access television has a very select audience, so you know you will be reaching the people you most want to communicate with.
 As a trained producer, you can also use your skills to express your creativity and your ideas.
-Meet some of our producers here.

 How do I become a producer?

-Start by contacting LCTV Station Manager, Mary Ellen, at 207-563-6338 or email@example.com to schedule an introductory class to begin a training course.
+Start by contacting LCTV Station Manager, Vacant, at (207) 563-6338 or email@example.com to schedule an introductory class to begin a training course.
 If you are interested in studio production, you will learn about camera placement, tripod adjustments, studio lighting, set design, and floor and technical direction.
 You will also learn how to operate the camera control unit, video switcher, and audio mixer, and get hands-on-training by working as part of a crew for an established show.
 Field production requires in depth knowledge of cameras, power sources, microphones and audio mixers, and lots of practice.
 Both studio and field work require a solid grasp of digital editing software; LCTV teaches Adobe Premiere Pro for PC or Mac.

 Do I work on my own or with a crew?